Altinity/clickhouse-regression/clickhouse_keeper/README_PERFOMANCE.md

-## ClickhHouse performance test program.
+## ClickhHouse Keeper/Zookeeper performance test program

 Bench tests can be launched with `./perfomance.py` command.
 After that performance of all available control cluster configurations will be tested for local ClickHouse binary.